stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 Now that you have whet your appetite with a first plot, let's plot something nicer to look at than six simple numbers.
 How about that sine wave you learnt about in highschool?
 Let's try to plot that!

-`@instructions`
-First we need to create the *grid*, i.e., the x-coordinates over which we are going to plot our function.
-We are going to do this by creating a variable `x` which we will fill by numbers incrementing from zero to two times pi (yes, the same pi we use to calculate the area of a circle).
+To do that, we first need to create the *grid*, i.e., the x-coordinates over which we are going to plot our function.
+We are going to do this by creating a variable `x` which we will fill by numbers starting at 0 and incrementing by 0.1 in each step.
+This should give us enough resolution to get a smooth function plot.

+We will let `x` run from 0 to two times pi (yes, the same pi we use to calculate the area of a circle).
 Why two times pi?
 Because that will give us one full sine wave.

+`@instructions`
-We do this by assigning to `x` the numbers 0, 0.1, 0.2, etc.
+Assign the numbers 0, 0.1, 0.2, ..., 2*pi to `x` .

-Once that is done, we can define `y` as the sine of `x` and plot the outcome.

 `@hint`
-First, calculate and save in `y` the sine of `x` by assigning the outcome of `sin(x)` to `y`.

-Then, plot the outcome using `plot(x,y)`.
+You can use the `seq()` function to generate a sequence of numbers.
+Specifying the `from`, `to`, and `by` arguments lets you control the starting point, end point, and step width of the sequence.

+`@hint`
+Use `seq(from = 0, by = 0.1, to = 2 * pi)` to generate a vector of values which you then assign to variable `x`.

 `@pre_exercise_code`
 ```{r}